stt-datacore/website/static/crew/q_boxing_crew.md

 published: true
 ---

 “I’m not Picard.”
 And then Q never visited DS9 ever again.
 Another CMD/DIP/SEC re-print, this pompous pugilist’s prognosis predisposes precarious productivity.
-In short, bound for the freezer and unthawed for event use every half a year or thereabouts.
+In short, bound for the freezer and thawed for event use every half a year or thereabouts.
+Without a ton more Qs available from the source material, his help in completing The Continuum collection should be safe for a while.